daparent/s3-reverse-proxy-test-env/.local/vault-agent/README.md

   	capabilities = ["read", "update"]
 }
 ```

+### If cred wrapping is enabled then the following may be required as well:
 validate-and-unwrap:
 ```
 # Allow a token to unwrap a response-wrapping token.
 This is a convenience to